Want to invest money in investment funds without taking 100% of the market risk? If so, segregated funds can be a suitable option.

 1. Maturity and death benefit guarantee

 The most obvious advantage of segregated funds is the maturity and death benefit guarantee.
-Investors who want to stick to the path of minimum risk may take comfort in knowledge that much or all of their initial capital will be protected, regardless of the performance of the underlying asset.
-Depending on your contract, you can retain anywhere up to 70% to100% of the initial investment at maturity or death.
+Investors who want to stick to the path of minimum risk may take comfort in the knowledge that much or all of their initial capital will be protected, regardless of the underlying asset's performance.
+Depending on your contract, you can retain anywhere from 70% to 100% of the initial investment at maturity or death.

 2. Reset guarantees at maturity and death

-Many contracts give the policyholder the option to lock in investment gains when their segregated fund grows in value.
+Many contracts allow the policyholder to lock in investment gains when their seg fund grows in value.
 Normally, doing so will restart the maturity period.

-For example, Robert invests $100,000 in a segregated fund with a 10-year maturity period and 100% death and maturity guarantee on the principal amount.
-Today, Robert’s policy is worth $120,000, and he decides to reset the principal guarantee to this amount.
+For example, Robert invests $100,000 in a seg fund with a 10-year maturity period and 100% death and principal guarantee on the principal amount.
+Today, Robert's policy is worth $120,000, and he decided to reset the principal guarantee to this amount.

 3. Estate planning

-Upon your death, the money in your segregated fund does not flow through your estate; instead, it is paid directly to your beneficiaries.
-This means the money won’t be subject to probate fees, executor fees, and attorney’s fees.
+Upon your death, the money in your seg fund does not flow through your estate; instead, it is paid directly to your beneficiaries.
+This means the money won't be subject to probate, executor, and attorney's fees.
 It also means your beneficiaries will receive the death benefit faster, usually within a few weeks of filing a claim.

 4. Creditor protection